I design and develop back-end software for UNIX/Linux and (real-time) embedded systems.

 - programs which once started, just run and process data on events (I/O or time).
 See more...

-In this category we have software which "talks" to other programs via IPC or network, acts upon received data by changing its state, delivering results, saving something to a database, file, log, etc...
+In this category we have software which communicates to other programs via IPC or network, acts upon received data by changing its state, delivering results, saving something to a database, file, log, etc...

 - a web back-end which serves as Fast CGI daemon, which receives HTTP requests, process them and deliver results via RESTful API to the front-end or another tool;